moodle/devdocs/docs/guides/upgrade/index.md

 This process is controlled by three primary files within your plugin, and a number of additional optional files for optional features:

-- [version.php](../../apis/commonfiles/version.php/index.md): This records the version of the plugin code.
-You must increase version in version.php after any change in the `/db/` folder, any change in JavaScript code, any new auto-loaded class, any new setting and also after any change in language pack, because a new version triggers the upgrade procedure and resets all caches.
+- [`version.php`](../../apis/commonfiles/version.php/index.md): This records the version of the plugin code.
+You must increase version in `version.php` after any change in the `db/` folder, any change in JavaScript code, any new auto-loaded class, any new setting and also after any change in language pack, because a new version triggers the upgrade procedure and resets all caches.
-- db/install.xml: This file describes the database tables that will be created during installation.
+- `db/install.xml`: This file describes the database tables that will be created during installation.
 It is only used during the initial installation of the plugin.
-- db/upgrade.php: This file is used during the upgrade process when upgrading from an older version of the plugin installed upgrades to the latest version.
+- `db/upgrade.php`: This file is used during the upgrade process when upgrading from an older version of the plugin installed upgrades to the latest version.
+- `db/upgradelib.php`: This file is optional.
+When upgrade step process is not trivial, it is possible to define upgrade function here and call it from upgrade step.
+Functions added to `upgradelib.php` can be covered by unittest to be sure it does right thing and reflects recent API changes.

 ### version.php

-The version.php file describes the current version of the plugin, and additional features such as its maturity, any dependencies or requirements, and a release name.
+The `version.php` file describes the current version of the plugin, and additional features such as its maturity, any dependencies or requirements, and a release name.

 See the documentation on [version.php](../../apis/commonfiles/version.php/index.md) for further information on the features of this file.

 ### db/install.xml

-The install.xml file describes the database tables that will be created when the plugin is installed.
+The `install.xml` file describes the database tables that will be created when the plugin is installed.

 :::important